Road Traffic Offenders (Surrender of Driving Licences etc.) (No. 2) Bill

 The bill makes several key changes:

-- Licence Surrender: Introduces a new requirement for drivers disqualified by a court to surrender their licence to the Secretary of State within 28 days.
+- Mandatory Surrender of License: Introduces a new section (37A) to the Road Traffic Offenders Act 1988 requiring drivers disqualified from driving to surrender their license to the Secretary of State.
 Failure to do so is an offence.

-- Minor Amendments: Includes various minor and consequential amendments to other related Acts to ensure consistency and remove outdated or redundant provisions.
+- Minor and Consequential Amendments: Includes various minor and consequential amendments to other related Acts (Schedule 2), removing outdated or redundant provisions.

 Government Spending